pdjonov/vec3.net/Content/posts/2025-11-20-optimizing-lz4_stream-for-uncached-memory.md

 ## Copying literals

-This is the easiest of the two main loops in the algorithm since `memcpy` can do all the hard work for us.
+This is the easiest of the two main loops in the algorithm since `memcpy` can do all the hard work.

 1. Clamp the (remaining) literal length to the size of the input and output buffers.
 2. If the clamped length is greater than 64K:
    1. Copy all but the last 64K directly to the output buffer.
    2. Copy the rest to the internal buffer.
    3. Copy from the internal buffer to the output stream.
    4. Reset the internal buffer's current position.
-(It's a circular buffer, and we just rewrote the whole thing so, wherever it was before, it now starts at _zero_.)
+(It's a circular buffer, and the whole thing was just overwritten with new content so, wherever it was at before, it now restarts at _zero_.)
 3. Otherwise:
-   1. Copy to the internal buffer, perhaps splitting the copy into two parts if we have to go around the end of the buffer.
+   1. Copy to the internal buffer, perhaps splitting the copy into two parts if it has to go around the end of the buffer.
 (Again, circular buffer.)
    2. Copy that from the internal buffer to the output.

 Since `memcpy` is already perfectly suitable for writing to uncached memory, there's really nothing further to be done here.